 Our customer base is concentrated.
-During the years ended December 31, 2021 and 2020, revenue from VA/DoD facilities pursuant to our qualifying contract under the Federal Supply Schedule and open market sales represented 60% and 58% of our total revenue, respectively.
-In 2021, four specific VA/DoD facilities represented approximately 51% of our revenue from this channel, and two of those facilities each accounted for more than 10% individually.
+During the years ended December 31, 2022 and 2021, revenue from Department of Veteran Affairs and Department of Defense (VA/DoD) facilities pursuant to the terms and conditions of our qualifying contract under the Federal Supply Schedule and open market sales represented 60.8% and 59.8% of our total revenue, respectively.
+In 2022, five specific VA/DoD facilities represented approximately 52.8% of our revenue from this channel, and one of those facilities accounted for more than 10% individually.
 If we were to lose one or more of our significant customers, our revenue may significantly decline.
 The loss of one or more of our significant customers could adversely affect our business, results of operations, and financial condition.